What to Wear in the Azores | riseandbrine.com

 1. I’d describe the Ponta Delgata’s style as “Coastal Casual” – and away from the city, it’s even more causal.
 Some nautical-inspired stripes, nature-inspired colors, and farm-inspired sensibility.

 2. Have your bathing suit & towel with you at all times.
-You never know when you’ll stumble upon a hot spring, or a perfect black-sand beach, or a crater lake.
-Make sure you bring an old bathing suit and towel – The iron oxide in the springs will stain your suit and your towel (and for this reason, some places won’t let you use their towels in the hot springs, so bring your own).
+You never know when you’ll stumble upon a hot spring, or a perfect black-sand beach, or a crystal clear crater lake.
+Make sure you bring a dark colored bathing suit and dark travel towel – The iron oxide in the springs will stain a light colored suit and towel (and for this reason, some places won’t let you use their towels in the hot springs, so you do need to bring your own).

 3. Always have comfortable sneakers or hiking shoes when you’re out sightseeing.
 Winding trails crisscross the whole island, and lead to beautiful places off the main road.
 Many miraduoros also require light hiking, lots of steps, or crossing a muddy puddle.
 Sensible walking or hiking sandals would also do the trick.
 You’ll be doing a lot of walking, and you’ll want shoes that wont give you blisters, and that have a good tread.

-4. Always carry a light wind-proof jacket and a warm sweater.
+4. Always carry a light windproof, waterproof jacket and a warm sweater.
 The weather changes dramatically on different parts of the island and as you move up and down in elevation.
 It can be chilly, rainy and/or windy at times, so keeping layers handy is a good idea.

 5. Cobble stone roads and sidewalks in Ponta Delgada will completely wreck nice heels.
 Opt for chunky heels if you need the height.